 The concept of a qualityQuality is an essential and distinguishing characteristic of something.
 The term can be used in a number of different ways but is most often used to refer to the level of excellence of something.
 A quality can be objective or subjective.Objective quality is something that can be measured, such as the color of a flower.
 A subjective quality is something that cannot be measured, such as the beauty of a flower.

 Total Quality Management (TQM):Total Quality Management is a business philosophy that stresses the need for continuous improvement in all aspects of an organization.
 TQM is based on the premise that every employee is responsible for the quality and that quality should be built into every product or service from the start.TQM is an ongoing process controls that involves all employees in planning, implementing, and monitoring quality-related activities.
-The goal of TQM is to improve the quality of products and services while reducing costs and ensuring customer satisfaction.managerial processes for ensuring quality in an organization: quality planning, quality control, and quality improvement.
+The goal of TQM is to improve the quality of products and services while reducing costs and ensuring customer satisfaction.There are three managerial processes for ensuring quality in an organization: quality planning, quality control, and quality improvement.
 Quality planning is the process of developing quality objectives and determining how to achieve them.Quality control is the process of monitoring and regulating quality to ensure that it meets quality objectives.
 Quality improvement is the process of making improvements to the quality of products or services.
 All three of these processes are important for ensuring quality in an organization.Other QMS, such as Natural Step, focus on sustainability and assume that systematic thinking, transparency, documentation, and diagnostic discipline will reduce other quality problems.

 What to know about ISO 9001 in building constructionThe International Organization for Standardization (ISO) 9001 is a quality management system that can be applied to any organization, regardless of size or industry sector.
 It is based on the Plan-Do-Check-Act (PDCA) cycle and provides a framework for businesses to continuously improve their operations.There are many benefits to implementing an ISO 9001 quality management system in a construction company.
 It can help to improve communication and collaboration between all parties involved in a project, from the contractor to the sub-contractors, as well as between the different departments within the company.It can also lead to increased customer satisfaction and repeat business, as well as improved safety and reduced accidents.
 In order to be certified to ISO 9001, a construction company must go through a rigorous assessment process.However, the effort is well worth it, as ISO 9001 can help to stream, and likewise, ISO 9000:2005 is an international standard that provides guidance on the fundamentals and vocabulary used in quality management systems.It is designed to help organizations ensure that their products and services meet the needs of their customers and other stakeholders.
 ISO 9000:2005 can be used by any organization, large or small, regardless of its sector or geographical location